RMITLibrary/easy_cite/markdown/chicagob.md

 The University of Chicago has developed several editions of the Chicago Manual of Style to aid authors in the preparation of manuscripts, which include referencing styles.

-This guide is based on <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341">The Chicago Manual of Style 17th edition</a>.
-Please refer to this manual if you need more examples than those included in this guide, or if you need clarification.

 There are two formats of referencing within the Chicago referencing style.
 One is **notes and bibliography (Chicago A)** and the other is **author-date (Chicago B)**.
 This guide provides examples and advice for the **author-date** format.

 For examples and advice regarding **Notes-Bibliography** of Chicago, please see [RMIT Easy Cite referencing tool - Chicago A: Notes and Bibliography 18th ed.](index.php?styleguide=styleguide-4#stn-0).

 **Important:** this is a guide only.
 To avoid losing marks, confirm referencing requirements with your educators.

 ###### end-subtype-content